The Steinberg representation is irreducible: Introduction

 \subsubsection{Characteristic $p$}

 When $\Char(k) = p$ is positive, new ideas are needed even for $\bG = \GL_2$ since the matrices $\diag(d,1)$ we used there are not always invertible.
 Roughly speaking, we will use the positive action to ``compress'' the action of our group onto a small subgroup for which our representation is understandable.
 This subgroup must satisfy a lengthy sequence of hard-to-control polynomial conditions.
-Since $k$ is infinite, we will be able to use the Chevalley--Warning theorem to ensure that no matter what those conditions are, they can always be satisfied.
+Since $k$ is infinite, we will be able to use the Chevalley--Warning theorem to ensure that no matter what those conditions are, they can always be satisfied: the key point is that, because $k$ is infinite, it contains a copy of $\bbF_p^n$ for all $n$, and $n$ can be chosen large enough to satisfy the conditions of Chevalley--Warning.